Estimated Reading Time: 9 Minutes

-Welcome to part 5 of our content series on Managing Technology Risk and Governance.
+Welcome to our series of articles on Managing Technology Risk and Governance.
 In this chapter, we will investigate how to prepare for a Cyber Security audit and prepare comprehensive reports for the board.
 These are recommendations based on our audit and board reporting experience over 15 years.
 Being ready for it is key to saving time and effort.

-A cybersecurity audit is a vital process for identifying fundamental weaknesses in your company’s cybersecurity architecture.
+A cyber security audit is a vital process for identifying fundamental weaknesses in your company’s tech infrastructure.
 These assessments help you verify what lives inside your network, what needs to be protected, and how to improve protection.
 Auditors are looking for proof that you are doing the right thing and improving.
 It is not a name and shame process; audits exist to help you grow.

 While part of the goal of any audit is to identify potentially unknown assets on your business network, giving your auditor a network diagram can help them save time and get a head start on their assessment.
 A network diagram outlines the overall structure of your network—what assets are present, how they’re connected, and how they are linked.
 Many tools exist today that can provide a real-time view of your network assets.
 These make the process of gathering data simpler than drawing diagrams that go out of date as you finish them.